Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The most popular way to rid the landscape of garlic mustard is the use of herbicides such as Roundup.
 The problem with any herbicide is that it doesn’t distinguish between the good guys and the bad guys.
 It will kill all plants, not just weeds.
 As an organic gardener, I stay away from herbicides.

 Garlic mustard is edible, tasting like garlic, so another way to get rid of it is by eating it.
 Unless you are feeding a lot of people though, this is not an efficient way to get rid of it.

 The best way to get rid of garlic mustard is manually, i.e. pulling it up and discarding it.
 You should strive to pull up the plants before they set seed because the action of yanking the plant from the ground will spread the seed.
 I recommend waiting until after it rains to start removing it.
 The wet soil is looser making it easier to pull up the plants.
 You will more likely get all or most of the long tap root when you pull the plant out of the wet ground.
-Like dandelions, if you don’t get that tap root, the plant will grow back.
+Like dandelions, if you don’t get all of the tap root, the plant will grow back.

-After you have pulled the plants, resist the temptation to throw them in your composter.
+After you have pulled up the plants, resist the temptation to throw them in your composter.
 Either burn them if burning is allowed in your area or bag them up and throw them out with your garbage.
 They will be deeply buried in the landfill.